ericoc/zabbix-slack-alertscript/README.md

 ### The script itself

-This [`slack.sh` script](https://github.com/ericoc/zabbix-slack-alertscript/raw/master/slack.sh) needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server before restarting the Zabbix server software:
+This [`slack.sh` script](https://github.com/ericoc/zabbix-slack-alertscript/raw/master/slack.sh) needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server:

 	[root@zabbix ~]# grep AlertScriptsPath /etc/zabbix/zabbix_server.conf
 	### Option: AlertScriptsPath